Hong Kong holds first council elections under new rules that shut out pro-democracy candidates | Politics

 Turnout is expected to be much lower than in the last elections, held at the height of the 2019 anti-government protests.
 Some pro-democracy voters, dismayed by the drastic rule changes, including the elimination of most directly elected seats, are turning their backs on the polls.

+Members of the League of Social Democrats, one of the city's remaining pro-democracy political parties, had planned to stage a small protest to express their discontent over the electoral rule changes.
+But their members were arrested by the police after being stopped and searched, the group said.

+The police said three people were arrested on suspicion of intending to incite others to disrupt the elections, but did not provide names.

-The final turnout will be a barometer of public sentiment toward the “patriots”-only system, the new political order under the Hong Kong government's crackdown on dissidents following the 2019 protests — the most concerted challenge to Beijing since the former British colony returned to China's rule in 1997.
+The final turnout in the vote will be a barometer of public sentiment toward the “patriots” -- only system, the new political order under the Hong Kong government's crackdown on dissidents following the 2019 protests — the most concerted challenge to Beijing since the former British colony returned to China's rule in 1997.

 China promised the semi-autonomous territory could retain its Western-style liberties for 50 years under the “one country, two systems” framework.
 But that promise has become increasingly threadbare after Beijing imposed a national security law that led to the arrest and silencing of many pro-democracy activists.

+A new nomination requirement has effectively resulted in the exclusion of pro-democracy candidates from the elections for the first time in about four decades.

-At a polling station in the residential district of Wong Tai Sin on Sunday morning, about 30 people stood in line outside the center waiting for the doors to open at 8:30 am.
+At a polling station in the residential district of Wong Tai Sin on Sunday morning, about 30 people stood in line outside the centre waiting for the doors to open at 8:30 am.
+More than 10,000 police officers were deployed across the city to ensure the elections would be conducted in a safe and orderly manner.

 Government officials have downplayed the significance of the turnout rate as a measure of the overhaul's success.
 On Friday, Secretary for Constitutional and Mainland Affairs Erick Tsang said not voting doesn't necessarily imply opposition to the elections, adding one's non-participation could be due to other reasons.

+The city's prominent airline, Cathay Pacific, also offered discount airfares for passengers travelling back from mainland China to Hong Kong, saying it wanted to help residents “actively participate” in the polls.

 Lee earlier this month said civil servants have a responsibility to support the government to implement its policies, urging them to lead by example and vote.
-He and his wife went to a polling station to vote on Sunday morning.
-Members of the League of Social Democrats, one of the city's remaining pro-democracy political parties, had planned to stage a small protest against Lee to express their discontent over the electoral rule changes.
-But their members were arrested by the police after being stopped and searched in Central, the group said.
+He and his wife went to a polling station to vote on Sunday morning and described the elections as the “last piece of the puzzle” to implement the principle of “patriots” administering the city.

-The police did not immediately reply to The Associated Press' request for comment.
+“The elected councilors will serve the interests of Hong Kong.
+They won't betray the interests of Hong Kong and the interests of the country,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)